-This data has been processed to remove trips that are taken by staff as they service and inspect the system; trips that are taken to/from any of our “test” stations (which we were using more in June and July 2013), and any trips that were below 60 seconds in length (potentially false starts or users trying to re-dock a bike to ensure it was secure).
+This data has been processed to remove trips that are taken by staff as they service and inspect the system, trips that are taken to/from any of our “test” stations (which we were using more in June and July 2013), and any trips that were below 60 seconds in length (potentially false starts or users trying to re-dock a bike to ensure it's secure).

 Citi Bike Daily Ridership and Membership Data

 Explore Citi Bike daily ridership and membership data from October 2016 onwards.
 Click on the link at the bottom right of the graph to download the data as a csv file.

 - Trip count and milage estimates include trips with a duration of greater than one minute.

 - Milage estimates are calculated using an assumed speed of 7.456 miles per hour, up to two hours.
 Trips over two hours max-out at 14.9 miles.

 - We only include trips that begin at publicly available stations (thereby excluding trips that originate at our depots for rebalancing or maintenance purposes).